 Real estate tax deductions

-The IRS gives certain tax breaks, or deductions, to property owners.
+The IRS gives certain tax breaks to property owners.
 Remember that the IRS also recognizes a property as a single entity and, therefore, deductions must reflect the ownership breakdown.

 In other words, if a tenancy in common agreement for a given property states the three owners have 40%, 35% and 25% of ownership, they can only deduct that same percentage of property taxes paid.
 For example, Owner A can only deduct 40% of the property’s taxes paid.
 The only exception is if the tenancy in common agreement also specifically outlines a different breakdown in property tax responsibilities than the ownership portion.